Rakun-Sky/POISON-Minecraft/README.md

 <img align="right" alt="Coding" width="400" src="https://i.ibb.co/hXytp5W/375debb77ac45a8019a801a93f529be9.gif">

-<p>Hey, are you experiencing an error when installing the poison resource pack?</p>
+<p align="center">Hey, are you experiencing an error when installing the poison resource pack?</p>